 The term downtime inherently carries a negative connotation.
 Experiencing downtime within production is usually undesirable.
 The goal of every production environment is to minimize downtime and maximize uptime.
 In this blog, we will discuss what downtime entails and the various wastes that can lead to downtime.

-What is downtime?
+What is downtime in production?

 Downtime is the measured time during which the production line cannot be utilized or is unavailable.
 When downtime occurs, production comes to a halt, which is certainly not desired!
 Opposite to downtime is uptime.
 Uptime is logically the time when the production line is available and therefore generating revenue for the company.
 You can compare downtime and uptime in production to website availability, whether it’s present or not.
 Downtime is a necessary KPI (Key Performance Indicator) within production to be continuously evaluated, along with uptime KPI.